Djafar-AML/J_Pexels_App/README.md

     Includes unit test cases for key classes, ensuring code quality and stability.

+  - ##### Splash Screen:

+    Utilizes a splash screen library to provide a branded and engaging app launch experience

   - ###### Modern Android Development:

     Embraces best practices and cutting-edge technologies for Android development.